ActivityWatch/docs/installing-from-source.rst

 Here's the guide to installing ActivityWatch from source.
 If you are just looking to try it out, see the getting started guide instead.

 .. note::
    This is written for Linux and macOS.
-For Windows the build process is more complicated and we therefore suggest using the pre-built packages instead on that operating system.
+For Windows the build process is more complicated and we therefore suggest using the pre-built packages instead on that operating system (but if you really have to, see :doc:`this guide <installing-from-source-on-windows>`).

 Cloning the submodules
 ----------------------